Dashcam: Satellite

 The port to connect the GPS antenna can use a micro USB or 3.5 mm jack connection.
-The antenna is usually 1575 to 1568 MHz and 3.0 to 5.0 V.

-GPS coordinate stamping capability is included in most dashcams (some need an external GPS antenna, but other dashcam systems have built-in GPS), and others include GPS (online and offline) navigation.
+The antenna is usually 1575 to 1568 MHz and 3.0 to 5.0 V. GPS coordinate stamping capability is included in most dashcams (some need an external GPS antenna, but other dashcam systems have built-in GPS), and others include GPS (online and offline) navigation.

 Wireless connectivity

 Some dashcams include Wi-Fi, Bluetooth, and 4G connectivity.
 This connectivity is fundamental to commercial video telematics, allowing for real-time event alerts, remote coaching, and live streaming from the vehicle to a central fleet management platform.
 For Bluetooth and voice commands and recording, a built-in microphone is included.
 4G triple-cam (also called triple-lens and three-way-cams) sets on rearview mirror are becoming more available (2 front cameras - one 170° to mainly record road, one 360° for sides and doors and a rear camera).
 4G is used to send messages, calls, pictures, and videos in parking surveillance mode.
 Usually a second 360° camera is employed to record the car's sides front doors and windows and inside.

-Also, 4G is used to send a message when the car battery is low.
+Moreover, 4G is used to send a message when the car battery is low.

 Hardwire

 Dashcam units usually operate via the vehicle electrical system, converting the 13.8V to a 5V USB connector.
 Dashcams can be plugged in via the cigarette lighter socket, or may be hardwired directly into the electrical system, freeing up the power outlet for other uses.
 In order to store files and properly format the media card when power is turned off, dashcams use either a Lithium Polymer (LiPo) battery or a capacitor.
 While both provide power for a very short period of time, they have very different operating capabilities and limitations.

-LiPo batteries have an estimated life of 2-3 years or roughly 300-500 cycles.
+LiPo batteries have an estimated life of 2–3 years or roughly 300–500 cycles.
 Over time, the material inside the battery will start to degrade resulting in out-gassing.
 This can be observed in a swollen or puffy looking battery case.
 When a LiPo battery reaches this point, the battery is no longer able to hold a charge.
 The result is a camera that may randomly turn on or off, or register format errors if it can't shut down correctly when power is turned off since it can only function when using the power from the vehicle.
 Capacitors can also store a temporary charge and will last much longer.
 They are also more resistant to higher operating temperatures, but are more expensive and require additional hardware or software support.
 Generally the LiPo batteries are found in less expensive dashcams and capacitors are used in more expensive dashcams.